llgava/rego-level/rego-remover/README.md

 # rego-remover
-Remove extra files or objects from the build such as: .bbmode, .ase, Geckolib Animation Artifacts and Aseprite Atlas Configurations.
+Remove extra files or objects from the build such as: .bbmode, .ase, Geckolib Animation Artifacts and Aseprite Flip book from invalid paths.

 ## Instalation
 ```sh